 Over time, the Nanit Plus recognizes your baby's sleep habits and uses that information to summon up articles and advice for you on ways to improve your baby's sleep.
 That's a subscription service and the first year is included with your Nanit Plus purchase; afterward, it's $50 a year.
 Since our review, Nanit has added compatibility with the Amazon Echo Show and Echo Spot to let you see the video stream through an Alexa display.

 As for the camera itself, you can expect videos in 960p resolution with an aspect ratio optimized to fit in your baby's crib.
 We found the images clear and the camera pretty easy to set up.
-You'll have to pay up for the Nanit Plus and its sleep tracking features, especially compared to other top baby monitors, but for parents who just want a good night's sleep, the extra cost may be worth it.
+You'll have to pay up for the Nanit Plus and its sleep tracking features, especially compared to other top baby cams, but for parents who just want a good night's sleep, the extra cost may be worth it.

 Read our full Nanit Plus Baby Monitor review.